-Figure 2.
+Fig. 2.
 PRISMA flow diagram.
 Source: Authors’ Construct

 The PRISMA flow diagram presented above illustrates the selection process, depicting how the review moved from the initial identification of records through stages of screening, eligibility assessment, and final inclusion.
 This visual representation reinforces the systematic nature of the review and the transparency of the methodological decisions taken at each stage.
 The methodology adopted for this review integrates global best practices in evidence synthesis with a contextual sensitivity to Ghana’s unique land governance challenges.
 It ensures a balanced representation of theoretical and empirical perspectives and lays the groundwork for understanding how civil society actors contribute to shaping land rights discourse and practice in a rapidly changing policy landscape.

-Analysis AND DISCUSSION
+5. RESUTLS AND DISCUSSION